-Details of each of the agreements (except for the two agreements which have been renewed and are not fully exempted under Chapter 14A of the Listing Rules to be detailed in the following paragraphs) are set out as follows:
+Details of each of the agreements (except for those terminated prior to the reporting period, and the two agreements which have been renewed and are not fully exempted under Chapter 14A of the Listing Rules to be detailed in the following paragraphs) are set out as follows:

-No. Name of the agreement Term of the agreement Subject matter of the agreement The amount incurred during the period from the effective date of the agreement to 31 December 2021 and for the year ended 31 December 2022 (1) Game B - Game Product Release and Operation Agreement on WeGame Platform The original term was 22 September 2020 to 21 September 2021 from III.
-The term had been renewed for 1 year to 21 Xiamen Feixin grants Tencent Computer a non-exclusive right to release and operate a PC game on WeGame platform.
-Tencent Computer shall share with Xiamen Feixin the revenue received from the commercial distribution and operation of the game in accordance with the agreed revenue sharing percentage as stipulated in September 2022 (the termination date) ^{(rote (ii)} the agreement.
-The actual amount incurred for the period from 22 September 2020 to 31 December 2021 amounted to RMB296,000 and amounted to RMB9,000 for the year ended 31 December 2022.
-(2) Game C - Agreement of Joint Distribution Effective from 25 January 2019 The Group has notified and agreed with the Kailuo Tianxia grants Tencent Computer a non-exclusive right to distribute and operate a game for WeChat in the PRC.
-Tencent Tencent Computer shall share with Kailuo Tianxia the revenue received from game players, according to the formula agreed by both parties.
-Tencent Technology Tencent Group that the termination date of the agreement shall be the estimated maturity date of lifecycle of the relevant game, being 31 December 2030 ^{rode (ii)} .
-Computer shall provide HTML5 game product operation system, interface with operators and users, system maintenance and part of customer services.
-Kailuo Tianxia may give (at the direction of Tencent Computer) shall share with Kailuo Tianxia the revenue from advertisement based on every one thousand effective advertising exposure, according to the proportion agreed by both advertisers access to the mini-program in designated locations for advertising. parties.
-Tencent Technology (at the direction of Tencent The actual amount incurred for the period from 25 January 2019 to 31 December 2021 amounted to Computer) shall provide Kailuo Tianxia the right to access, review and management the operations of such advertising activities.
-RMB948,000 and amounted to RMB817,000 for the year ended 31 December 2022.
+No. Name of the agreement Term of the agreement Subject matter of the agreement effective date of the agreement to 31 December 2022 and for the year ended 31 December 2023 (1) Game C - Agreement of Joint Distribution Effective from 25 January 2019 Kailuo Tianxia grants Tencent Computer a non- exclusive right to distribute and operate a game Tencent Computer shall share with Kailuo Tianxia the revenue received from game players, according to the The Group has notified and agreed with the for WeChat in the PRC.
+Tencent Computer shall formula agreed by both parties.
+Tencent Technology Tencent Group that the termination date of the provide HTML5 game product operation system, agreement shall be the estimated maturity date of lifecycle of the relevant game, being interface with operators and users, system maintenance and part of customer services.
+Kailuo Tianxia the revenue from advertisement based on every one thousand effective advertising exposure, 31 December 2030 ^{(note (ii))} .
+Kailuo Tianxia may give advertisers access to according to the proportion agreed by both parties. the mini-program in designated locations for advertising.
+The actual amount incurred for the period from 25 January 2019 to 31 December 2022 amounted to Tencent Technology (at the direction of Tencent RMB1,765,000 and amounted to RMB490,000 for Computer) shall provide Kailuo Tianxia the the year ended 31 December 2023. right to access, review and management the operations of such advertising activities.